Roadless area conservation: Concept

 Access roads provide important access to emergency services, convenient access for industry as well as for a variety of recreational activities, such as sightseeing, fishing, hunting, and off-roading.
 However, these activities can cause erosion, pollution, species loss, and loss of aesthetic appeal.
 In addition, the building of roads can lead to further development of "splinter roads" that take off from them, and the encroachment of human settlement and development in sensitive areas.
+As of 2026, the Roadless Rule protects over 82,000 miles (130,000 kms) of streams and rivers in the continental United States, and the water that drains these river watersheds supplies drinking water to at least 25 million Americans, with several states sourcing water for over one-third of their populations from these areas.

 In the United States about 30% of National Forest lands in 38 states and Puerto Rico are roadless areas, making up 58.5 million acres (237,000 km^{2}).
 These areas provide critical habitat for more than 1,600 threatened, endangered, or sensitive plant and animal species.
 Roadless rules are also seen as a way to save taxpayers money.
 America's National Forests are currently covered with 386000 mi of roads, enough to encircle the earth 15 times.
 A $4.5-billion maintenance backlog exists on National Forest roads, according to the agency's own estimates.

 One example of roadless area conservation is Alaska's Denali National Park, which is prized for its expansive roadless area.
 There is but one 90 mi access road into the park; only official vehicles are permitted after 30 mi.